Thunder Bay

 Status: Impaired.

-This beneficial use will no longer be impaired when riparian, wetland, and coastal habitat within the Thunder Bay AOC is in compliance with the guidelines set out through Environment Canada’s How Much Habitat is Enough?
-(2004).
+The Wildlife beneficial use will no longer be impaired when riparian/coastal and wetland habitat within the Thunder Bay AOC is in compliance with the guidelines set out through Environment Canada’s How Much Habitat is Enough (2013):

 In addition, remaining and created wetlands must be protected from further degradation through existing environmental legislation.
 Provincial standards should be used to inventory and classify wetlands within the Thunder Bay AOC.